 - Shiseido Ultimate Sun Protection SPF 50 Sunscreen + Wet Force For Sensitive Ski SPF 30 Unscented Sunscreen Cream ($10.79): 9/1% titanium dioxide + 19.3% zinc oxide + water-resistant technology.
 Available at Sephora.

 I’ve Tried A Physical Sunblock And I Still Had A Negative Reaction.
 What Can I Do?

 - You’re allergic to zinc oxide or titanium dioxide: these allergies are very, very rare, but you may be one of the unlikely few to have it.

 - You’re allergic to another ingredient in the formula: as I’ve mentioned before, it may be a fragrance, a preservative or any other ingredient that’s causing the problem.
 Check the ingredient list like I’ve explained above to see if you can single out the culprit.

 - You’re having a phototoxic reaction: as I’ve mentioned at the beginning of this post, it may be a combination of sunscreen + sunlight that’s triggering the allergy.
 Try applying the sunscreen on an area of skin that’s not exposed to sunlight.
 If you’re not getting a rash, it means you’re dealing with a phototoxic reaction.
 Consult your doctor for the best way to protect your skin from the sun without side effects.

 The Bottom Line

-If you are allergic to sunscreen, chances are you are reacting to one of the chemical UV filters or other common allergens such as preservatives or fragrances.
+If you are allergic to sunscreen, chances are you’re reacting either to one of the synthetic UV filters or a common allergen, such as fragrance or preservatives.
 Your best bet is to try a mineral sunscreen with as few ingredients as possible.
 If that doesn’t work, sunlight may be the problem.
-In that case, you should consult your doctor as soon as possible.
+Consult your doctor as soon as possible!

 Are you allergic to sunscreen?
-Feel free to share your experience in the comments!
+Share your experience in the comments.